ydb-platform/ydb-go-sdk/SQL.md

 ## Session pooling <a name="session-pool"></a>

 Native driver `ydb-go-sdk/v3` implements the internal session pool, which uses with `db.Table().Do()` or `db.Table().DoTx()` methods.
-Internal session pool is configured with options like `ydb.WithSessionPoolSizeLimit()` and other.
+Internal session pool are configured with options like `ydb.WithSessionPoolSizeLimit()` and other.
 Unlike the session pool in the native driver, `database/sql` contains a different implementation of the session pool, which is configured with `*sql.DB.SetMaxOpenConns` and `*sql.DB.SetMaxIdleConns`.
 Lifetime of a `YDB` session depends on driver configuration and error occurance, such as `sql.driver.ErrBadConn`.
 `YDB` driver for `database/sql` includes the logic to transform the internal `YDB` error codes into `sql.driver.ErrBadConn` and other retryable and non-retryable error types.